komposter/CommunityPowerEA.com/_docs/notifications.md

 *(starting from v2.26)*

-You can set any sound for any opening and closing signals:
+You can set any sound for any opening and closing signals.

 ## Allow messages to Grammy